PrajwalVandana/maestro-cli/readme.md

 ```
 pip install PATH_TO_DOWNLOADED_WIN64_WHEEL
 ```
-and *now* installing `maestro` should work.
+and *now* `pip install maestro-music` should work.
 Another option (especially if you're on a 32-bit Windows) is to just get Visual C++ Build Tools.

 #### Linux